vanttec/vanttec_documentation/source/usv/usv_software/usv_software_localization.rst

    (Mechanical Installation sbgCenter)

-The position of the antennas (lever arms) are with respect to the orientation of the boat.
-If measurements are more than 0.05 m of tolerance then unselect ``The primary antenna lever arm has been measured precisely`` or select ``Rough lever arm`` for the second antenna.
+Antenna positions (lever arms) are specified relative to the vessel orientation.
+For measurement tolerances exceeding 0.05 m, deselect :guilabel:`The primary antenna lever arm has been measured precisely` or select :guilabel:`Rough lever arm` for the secondary antenna.

 Magnetometer
 ############